-FortiClient EMS requires an SSL certificate signed by a Certificate Authority (CA) in pfx format.
+FortiClient EMS requires an SSL certificate signed by a CA in pfx format.
 Use your CA to generate a certificate file in pfx format, and remember the configured password.
 For example, the certificate file name is server.pfx with password 111111.

-The server where FortiClient EMS is installed should have a fully qualified domain name (FQDN), such as ems.forticlient.com, and you must specify the FQDN in your SSL certificate.
+The server where FortiClient EMS is installed should have an FQDN, such as ems.forticlient.com, and you must specify the FQDN in your SSL certificate.

 If you are using a public SSL certificate, the FQDN can be included in Common Name or Subject Alternative Name.
 You must add the SSL certificate to FortiClient EMS.
-See Adding SSL certificates to FortiClient EMS.
+See Adding SSL certificates to FortiClient EMS for Chromebook endpoints.
 You do not need to add the root certificate to the Google Admin console.

 If you are using a self-signed certificate (non-public SSL certificate), your certificate's Subject Alternative Name must include

 DNS:ems.forticlient.com.
 You must add the SSL certificate to FortiClient EMS and the root certificate to the Google Admin console to allow the extension to trust FortiClient EMS.
 See Adding root certificates.